cybercore-co-ltd/AICity2022-Track3/docs/Env_setup.md

 # Environment Setup

-We can use either Docker or Conda for building envi
+We can use either Docker or Conda for building environment.
 ## Environment setup with Dockerfile
 We recommend to use DockerFile for easy reproduction.
 1. First, check if you have docker and Nvidia-cuda setup.If not, follow the official website to setup docker: